 5. Smooth the remaining egg white over the tissue.
 Please try not to chase your husband around the flat pretending to kill him.
 Mine didn’t like it.

-My skin felt remarkably smooth afterward and my pores (the bane of my life) were closed up leaving my skin looking a darn sight perkier than usual.
+My skin felt remarkably smooth afterward and my pores (the bane of my life) were closed up leaving my skin looking a natural darn sight perkier than usual.